1

 Before you can fix something, you need to understand what’s broken.
 In this case, what’s broken is approximately everything.

 They say knowledge is power.
-But in this case, knowledge is mostly just depressing.
-Still, you need it.
+In this case, knowledge is mostly just depressing.
+But you need it, the way you need to know your house is on fire before you can put it out.

+Every day, 150,000 humans die from disease and aging.
 That’s fifty 9/11s.
 Per day.
-Every day.
 Including weekends and holidays.

 After the first 9/11, America invaded two countries and spent $2 trillion.
 After the fifty daily 9/11s, humanity shrugs and wonders what’s for lunch.